Sarah Hawe

 Sarah Hawe (born 23 July 1987) is an Australian rower.
-She is an Australian national champion, an Olympian and a current world champion winning the 2019 and 2017 world titles in the coxless four.
+She is an Australian national champion, an Olympian and a two-time world champion winning the 2019 and 2017 world titles in the coxless four.
 She was a winner of the Remenham Challenge Cup at the 2018 Henley Royal Regatta in the Australian women's eight.
 She rowed in the Australian women's eight at the Tokyo 2020 Olympics.

 Club and state rowing

 Born in Victoria, Hawe's initial senior rowing was from the Huon Rowing Club in Tasmania.
 She won a scholarship to the Tasmanian Institute of Sport.